 • Two Mile Prairie Primitive Campsite 2653 E Withlacoochee Trail Dunnellon

-The Best Best Place to Stay at Rainbow River, Florida
+The Best Place To Stay at Rainbow River, Florida

 You can all tip me for this secret later!
 A 2014 brand-new Quality Inn Suites was built about half a mile away.
 It’s not on the river, but there are no accommodations other than Airbnb rentals unless you dare to try out The Rainbow River Club.
-This place is new, modern, clean and has enormous rooms and suites.
+This is a great place.
+It is new, modern, clean, and has enormous rooms and suites.
 It’s not luxurious, but I’ve stayed in Hilton‘s that cannot compete with this place.
 Breakfast is included.
 It’s affordable and has everything you need.
 We have stayed in almost every Dunnellon, Crystal River, and Homosassa hotel.
 We will stay the only one when doing the Rainbow River, and I will move dates to ensure this.

 Book Hotels Near The Rainbow River, Florida